 Financing and Stamp Duty Land Tax add to the Total Tally

 Most homes exceed the value of cash on hand, so buyers rely on long-term financing to cover the high cost of property.
 In addition to purchase price, interest and fees must be considered as part of the cost of each real estate transaction.
 Today’s lending market requires strong credit and a large deposit for applicants to qualify for top tier rates, but eligible buyers do find favourable financing that keeps costs low.
 It is entirely relative, so depending upon the length of repayment; you will likely cover tens of thousands of pounds in mortgage interest before satisfying your home purchase.
 Mortgage debt is a natural part of investing and residential stability, but it must be accounted for each month, for many years.

 When you buy a property in the UK, taxes are due as a percentage of the purchase price of your home.
 Once taxed at a steady rate, the value of a home is now broken into various levels, which are taxed at individual rates.
 The first £125,000 of each residence, for example, qualifies for zero per cent rate, which escalates as a home’s value grows.
 Based on appraisals, you must account for the tax assigned to your property.

-The total cost of moving house includes the price of a new home, but that is just the beginning for buyers who must also account for taxes, financing and the cost of relocating.
+The total cost of moving to a new house includes the price of a new home, but that is just the beginning for buyers who must also account for taxes, financing, and the cost of relocating.
 And though cost cutting measures make home buying affordable, certain expenses are beyond your control.
 The key to success is accounting for the entire expense- of moving before setting-out, to anticipate obligations and budget accordingly.